 Socks with suits

 With the ever changing trends surrounding men's wear, an age-old debate has risen to the surface once again.
 Do you have to wear socks with a suit, or can you skip it?
+Or should socks match pants or shoes?
 Some purists insist a suit isn't quite right without socks, while others suggest the bare ankle is actually an asset to your suit.

 Here’s the thing: